makuhlmann/publii-oldschooltheme/README.md

-# Publii Themes

-A collection of custom-designed themes for [Publii](https://getpublii.com), a static site generator focused on simplicity and privacy.

-This repository is structured to support multiple themes, each contained in its own folder, ready for direct import into Publii or packaging into ZIP files for distribution.
-A Visual Studio solution file is included to organize the themes as structured projects for easier editing and future expansion.
+## 🎨 Theme: OldschoolTheme

+*Original NetDream theme by [wagesj45](https://github.com/wagesj45) @ https://github.com/wagesj45/publii-themes - Adapted to be compatible with legacy browsers*

 ---

-## 🎨 Theme: NetDream

-> *"A homepage so retro, you'll be reaching for your 56k modem."*

-**NetDream** is a nostalgic 90s-style Publii theme inspired by the golden age of personal websites, Netscape Navigator, and the Windows 95 aesthetic.
+**OldschoolTheme** is a nostalgic 90s-style [Publii](https://getpublii.com) theme inspired by late 2000s website aesthetic.
 It features:

-- Serif fonts, beveled borders, and teal navbars
+- Sans-Serif fonts, beveled borders, and blue navbars
 - Authentic hyperlink blue and visited purple
-- Configurable theme settings for colors, widths, and more
-- Zero JavaScript — pure old-web vibes
+- CSS 2.0 compliance, works best in Internet Explorer 5.0 and newer

 ### 📂 Folder Structure

-- `NetDream/` — The full theme in Publii-compatible format
+- `OldschoolTheme/` — The full theme in Publii-compatible format
   (can be zipped directly for Publii import)
-- `publii-themes.sln` — Optional solution file for organizing/editing themes in an IDE

 ### 🛠 How to Use